merelwieberdink/thesis_code/README.md

 # Description
 The project is the implementation of a thesis of the master in Data Science and Society at Tilburg University.

 This project implements machine learning methods to predict perception of police corruption in African countries.
-It uses survey data from the Afrobarometer Merged Round 8 Data (34 Contries), which is publicly available on their website: https://www.afrobarometer.org/survey-resource/merged-round-8-data-34-countries-2022/.
+It uses survey data from the Afrobarometer Merged Round 8 Data (34 Countries), which is publicly available on their website: https://www.afrobarometer.org/survey-resource/merged-round-8-data-34-countries-2022/.

 The project includes the comparison of the predictive models logistic regression, random forest, XGBoost, and muli-layer perceptron.
 It also includes feature importances, error analysis, and an evaluation of the different countries in the dataset and potential bias (including separate country performance and class distributions).